Co-op opens new fertilizer terminals

 Two additions to the Prairie skyline have taken shape in Manitoba and Saskatchewan and are now serving Western Canadian farmers.

-Federated Co-operatives Limited (FCL) has commissioned state-of-the-art, high-throughput fertilizer terminals in Brandon, Man., and Saskatoon, Sask.
+Federated Co-operatives Limited (FCL) has commissioned state-of-the-art, high-throughput fertilizer terminals in Brandon, Man., and Hanley, Sask.
 Both facilities warehouse, blend and distribute a complete suite of crop nutrition products for Co-op locations and agricultural producers throughout the Prairies.

 "Co-op and Western Canadian farmers have enjoyed a long and successful partnership, which will continue to grow into the future with this significant investment,” said Scott Banda, CEO of FCL, which is owned by more than 190 autonomous retail co-ops that form the Co-operative Retailing System in Western Canada.